-- Gym and Health Club personnel should monitor their local and state public health sources to understand COVID-19 activity in their community to help inform their evaluation of individuals with unknown respiratory illness.
-If there is transmission of COVID-19 in the community, in addition to implementing the precautions described above for members with acute respiratory infection, facilities should also consult with public health authorities for additional guidance.
+- Gym and health club personnel should monitor local health department and Illinois Department of Public Health resources to understand COVID-19 activity in their community to help inform their evaluation of individuals with unknown respiratory illness.
+If there is transmission of COVID-19 in the community, in addition to implementing the precautions described above for members with acute respiratory infection, facilities also should consult public health authorities for additional guidance.

-- Post signs throughout the facility describing ways to prevent the spread of germs.
+- Display signs throughout the facility describing ways to prevent the spread of germs.

 - Support hand and respiratory hygiene as well as cough etiquette by members, visitors, and employees.

-- Ensure employees clean their hands according to CDC guidelines, including before and after contact with members, and after contact with contaminated surfaces or equipment.
+- Ensure employees clean their hands according to Centers for Disease Control and Prevention (CDC) guidelines, including before and after contact with members, and after contact with contaminated surfaces or equipment.

-- Put alcohol-based hand rub in every rest room (ideally both inside and outside of the room), at each end of each row of exercise machines, and at least one in the free weight area.
+- Put alcohol-based hand rub in every rest room (ideally both inside and outside of the room), at the end of each row of exercise machines, and in the free weight area.

-- Position germicidal spray and paper towels at each end of each row of exercise machines, and at least one set in the free weight area.
+- Position germicidal spray and paper towels at the end of each row of exercise machines, and in the free weight area.
 Include extra signage to ensure members are following standard self-cleaning protocol.

 - Make sure tissues are available and every sink is well-stocked with soap and hand drying materials for hand washing.

-- Position a trash can near the exit to make it easy for employees and members to discard tissues, paper towels, etc.
+- Position a trash can near the exit to make it easy for employees and members to discard tissues and paper towels.

 - Perform hand hygiene before and after cleaning workout rooms.

 Social distancing actions are taken to restrict when and where people can gather to stop or slow the spread of COVID‐19 or other infectious diseases in communities.
 Social distancing actions include limiting large groups of people coming together, closing buildings, or canceling events.
-Members with medical conditions may wish to avoid a congregate setting such as a gym or health club.
+Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing serious complications from COVID-19 illness and may want to avoid a congregate setting like a gym or health club.

-Consider reducing open hours or maximum capacity.
-Check the IDPH and CDC websites daily for updated guidance to reduce spread of COVID-19.
+Consider reducing open hours or limiting maximum capacity.
+Check the IDPH and CDC websites regularly for updated guidance to reduce the spread of COVID-19.